Self-Care Stickies for Educators

 Happy New Year (if you celebrate that at this time of year)!

-For those who focus on the new year in January, it can be a great time to set personal goals.
+It can be a great time to set personal goals.

 I will lose 50 pounds.

 I will start exercising every day.